fl101/awardfares-blog/_posts/2023-10-12-sas-and-skyteam.md

 ### 2. SkyTeam is strong in North America, Europe, and Latin America

 SkyTeam's founding members, Delta Air Lines and Air France-KLM, are both major airlines in these regions.
-SkyTeam also has strong partnerships with other airlines in North America and Europe, such as Aeromexico, ITA Airways, and Virgin Atlantic.
+SkyTeam also has strong partnerships with other airlines in North America and Europe, such as Aeroméxico, ITA Airways, and Virgin Atlantic.

 ### 3. An Open Door To Brazil